 Who destroyed the Parthenon?
 Who sadly bombed it?

 The temple has endured many vicissitudes.
-Not only the time has ruined the Parthenon but also some people, in the course of history, did their part in taking off works of art from the Parthenon.
-Furthermore it was also bombed!
+Not only has time ruined the Parthenon, but also some people, in the course of history, did their part in taking works of art from the Parthenon.
+Furthermore, it was also bombed!
 Who destroyed the Parthenon?
 Who bombed it?

 Who destroyed the Parthenon?